Yasuaki-Ito/GANSU/README.md

 ## Overview
 GANSU (GPU Accelerated Numerical Simulation Utility) is an open-source quantum chemistry software designed for high-performance computations on modern computing architectures.
 This software aims to accelerate quantum chemistry simulations using advanced computational techniques such as GPU parallelization and efficient algorithms.

+GANSU also supports a **CPU-only mode** for systems without NVIDIA GPUs, providing the same functionality using Eigen and OpenMP parallelization.

 ## Features
 * Hartree-Fock Methods: Includes RHF, UHF, and ROHF implementations.
 * Parallel computing: Accelerates almost all operations on the GPU, achieving true speedup through custom implementations from scratch.
+* CPU backend: Full CPU-only execution via `--cpu` flag (Eigen + OpenMP), supporting all HF methods, post-HF, gradient, Hessian, and geometry optimization.
 * Flexible Input Options: Supports standard file formats such as XYZ and Gaussian basis set files.
 * The numerical calculations in this software are performed using 64-bit double precision floating-point arithmetic.
 * etc.